koshevy/gulp-twig-php/README.md

 The [*Twig*](http://twig.sensiolabs.org/) is a famous, sustainably growing template engine, with powerful toolkit over the PHP.
-Originally, *Twig* intended to working with Symphony2 PHP framework, but more than 6 years history of products made *Twig* greater than just a template-engine extension for framework.
+Originally, *Twig* intended to working with Symphony2 PHP framework, but more than 6 years history of product made *Twig* greater than just a template-engine extension for framework.
 Today, *Twig* used by some other frameworks, CMS and etc.